 Setting big goals on January 1st does not work out in the long run.
 I’d like to propose we reframe wellness as a set of seven categories.
-Doing ‘something’ in each of these categories will help you to build your wellness, and both physical and mental health.
+Doing ‘something’ in each of these categories will help you to build your wellness and both physical and mental health.

-According to research, there has been a sharp rise in mental health issues in 2020, where more and more people search for tips on how to combat panic attacks, anxiety and depression.
+According to research, there has been a sharp rise in mental health issues, where more and more people search for tips and tools on how to combat panic attacks, anxiety and depression.
 They’ve also been asking; what is wellness?

 I believe the first thing is to reframe resolutions as expeditions and understand: what is wellness.
-These expeditions are meant to take us on a journey of how to incorporate wellness into our everyday life through small but steady steps, instead of big and sweeping generalizations that aren’t easy to sustain.
+These expeditions are meant to take us on a journey of how to incorporate wellness into our everyday life through small but steady steps instead of big and sweeping generalizations that aren’t easy to sustain.

 You can restore health and wellness by seeking out and discovering new ways to improve your lives, as well as of those around you.
 We don’t always know how we can improve until we learn new information to help us, which is why it’s a process consisting of relevant steps.